czhou578/cifar/README.md

 24. Implementing OAuth 2.0 connection to GitHub, on frontend and backend
 25. Deploying a model on HuggingFace Spaces
 26. Learning how to log hyperparameters onto MLflow
+27. Use a HuggingFace pretrained model for image captioning